Here’s a list of random questions and their answers pertaining to the kitchen (cooking, baking, ingredients, etc.).

-- How long can gravy be frozen for?
-For best results use the gravy within the month.
+- How long is it ok for gravy to be frozen?
+For best results consume the gravy within the month.

 - I have a couple boxes of cake mixes that expired a short time ago–are they still ok to bake with?
 I’d throw them out, the ingredients could be rancid or have lost their flavor plus they’ll likely not rise well either.

-- What size eggs should I use if a recipe doesn’t say what to use?
+- What size eggs should I use if a recipe doesn’t stipulate the size?
 Large eggs are the standard unless otherwise noted.

-- Is there a substitute for vanilla extract that I can use in baking?
+- Is there a substitute for vanilla extract that will work in baking?
 Here are a few suggestions: try almond extract, brandy extract, maple syrup, vanilla powder or rum extract–aside from the powder, they won’t have the rich vanilla flavor but they are a suitable substitute you can try.
-If you have a vanilla bean, you can use that to replace the extract (1/4 vanilla bean per 1/2 tsp of vanilla extract or 1 full bean is equivalent to 2 teaspoons of vanilla extract).
-If you want to substitute vanilla extract for a vanilla bean that’s called for in a recipe, use 2 teaspoons of vanilla extract to replace 1 vanilla bean.
+If you have a vanilla bean, you can use that to replace the extract (1/4 vanilla bean per 1/2 tsp of extract or 1 full bean is equivalent to 2 teaspoons of extract).
+If you want to substitute vanilla extract for a bean that’s called for in a recipe, use 2 teaspoons of extract to replace 1 bean.

 - What’s the difference between artificial and pure extract?
 Pure vanilla is made by steeping vanilla beans in water and ethyl alcohol, with the exact proportions of each mandated by the government.
-Imitation vanilla, on the other hand, is a byproduct of paper production or a derivative of coal tar, chemically manufactured through fairly simple and inexpensive processes.
-Source: Cook’s Illustrated .
+Imitation varieties, on the other hand, is a byproduct of paper production or a derivative of coal tar, chemically manufactured through fairly simple and inexpensive processes.
+Source: Cook’s Illustrated.

 - How do you keep apple slices from browning after peeling them?
-You can dip them in lemon juice or 7-up to prevent the apples from browning.
+Dipping them in lemon juice or 7-up helps prevent the apples from browning.
 If you’re peeling and slicing apples for baking, try to do this right before you add them to the batter rather than prepare them ahead of time.
 If you’re preparing a bunch for a later snack, keep them in water with a bit of lemon juice or vinegar added, drain well before serving.

 - What’s the best way to store potatoes?
 Store potatoes in a cool, dark place for best results.
 Some say storing them in the refrigerator is too cold for the potatoes and it increases the sugar content in them.